derslayr10/TwistedLoopMod/README.md

 #Changelog
 v1.1.1:
--Updated method for portal spawning to spawn portal closer to host player.
+-Updated method for portal spawning to no longer spawn relative to player, but at static location near center of A Moment, Whole.

 v1.1.0:
 -Updated method for portal creation.
 Still currently only possible to spawn Blue Portal.